sethaferd/pdm_stuff/docs/english/pdm_metrics_en.md

+# PdM Metrics (EN)

 The following are metrics I care about when working as an inbound or technical Product Manager:

-# Metrics and/or KPIs

 ## 1. Customer Satisfaction Metrics